plenoptic-org/plenoptic/docs/index.rst

 provides tools to help researchers understand their model by synthesizing novel informative stimuli, which help build intuition for what features the model ignores and what it is sensitive to.
-These synthetic images can then be used in future behavioral or neural experiments for further investigation.
+These synthetic images can then be used in future perceptual or neural experiments for further investigation.

 Getting started
 ---------------